 Clients incur costs other than Eagle's management fee or (as applicable) performance-based fee, including custodian fees, brokerage and transaction commissions and ADR conversion fees.
-Ticket charges and other additional fees may also be assessed on certain transactions based upon agreements that a client has with one or more of its service providers.
-When clients have uninvested cash swept into a money market fund, maximizing the return on that cash, the custodian charges a fee and a proportionate share of other expenses of the money market fund.
+Some of the Separate Account Clients also utilize certain securities for cash management purposes, which come with added fees and expenses.
+Ticket charges and other additional fees may also be assessed on certain transactions based upon agreements that certain clients have with one or more of their brokers or service providers.
+Eagle's use of a pro rata investment allocation methodology with respect to the Separate Account Clients, the UCITS Fund and the Fund (the "Non-ETF Clients") (described in Item 12) has an impact on ticket charges incurred by certain clients as a result of their arrangements with third-party brokers or service providers.
+Further, when clients have uninvested cash swept into a money market fund, seeking to maximize the return on that cash, the custodian charges a fee and a proportionate share of other expenses of the money market fund.
 Eagle does not benefit from any such additional charges.
 Clients invested in a mutual fund will bear, along with other shareholders in any such fund, a pro rata portion of the mutual fund's management, trading, and administrative fees and expenses.
 See Item 12 for a description of Eagle's use of "soft dollar" arrangements and for further detail regarding brokerage commissions.